tejgop/ngx_http_eightc_module/README.md

 EightC is an esoteric language for the web.
 It has 1000 cells (variables) by default.
 Currently, EightC only supports one-level loops.

+It is named EightC because it used to have only eight symbols, now the name makes no sense :)

+EightC is based on a foul-named language that I do not want to mention on this page.

 ##### Example:

 Put this in your `nginx.conf`: